terra-money/terrain/README.md

 npm install @terra-money/terrain
 ```

+<sub>**Note:** _If you installed Terrain in a specific directory, you must prefix all `terrain` commands with `npx`.
+For example, to scaffold a new project named `my-terra-dapp` with a locally installed Terrain package, you would run `npx terrain new my-terra-dapp`._</sub>

 2. Next, generate your smart contract and corresponding frontend templates:

-<sub>**Note:** _If you installed Terrain in a specific directory in the previous step, you must prefix all `terrain` commands with `npx`.
-For example, to scaffold a new project named `my-terra-dapp` with a locally installed Terrain package, you would run `npx terrain new my-terra-dapp`._</sub>

 ```sh
 terrain new my-terra-dapp